Spatial Manager™ for AutoCAD Overview

 Spatial Manager™ for AutoCAD Features

-Import spatial data in AutoCAD drawings
+Import/export spatial data into/from AutoCAD drawings

-Transformation of coordinates when importing
+Transformation of coordinates when importing or exporting

 Extended Entity Data (EED/XDATA) viewer palette